An Adaptive Online Smoother with Closed-Form Solutions and Information-Theoretic Lag Selection for Conditional Gaussian Nonlinear Systems: Optimal Online Smoother

 To make things more concrete, we show that in the case of a simple two-dimensional linear Gaussian model, the value of $\mathbf{E}^j\equiv E^j$ (which in this case is just a scalar), is necessarily in $(-1,1)$, thus concretely establishing \eqref{eq:ejspectralradius} and by extension, due to the one-dimensional observable and unobserved state spaces, leads to $\mathbf{D}^{j,n-2}\equiv D^{j,n-2}\in(-1,1)$ for this specific example.
-Consider the following two-dimensional linear Gaussian model:
+Consider the following two-dimensional linear Gaussian model with additive noise:

-where $a_{11}$, $a_{12}$, $a_{21}$, $a_{22}\in\rr$, $\sigma_1>0$, and $\sigma_2>0$ are constants, and $x$ and $y$ are the observed and unobserved variables, respectively.
-Note that we assume the absence of noise cross-interaction.
-Here, due to the linearity of the system, $a_{22}$ needs to be negative in order to guarantee the existence of the statistical equilibrium state of the coupled system when $y$ is assumed to be the unobservable (this also becomes apparent from \eqref{eq:equilibriumcoveqn} later on) \cite{gardiner2009stochastic, chen2023stochastic, liu2019stochastic, khasminskii2012stochastic}.
-Since the coefficients are constants, the equilibrium solution for the filter covariance, $R_{\text{f}}^{\text{eq}}$, can thus be solved via the following steady state Riccati equation (see \eqref{eq:filter2}) \cite{chen2014information, chen2015noisy, gardiner2009stochastic}:
+where $\lambda_x\in\rr$, $\lambda_y<0$, $\sigma_x>0$, and $\sigma_y>0$ are constants and $f_x(t,x)$ is such that the $x$-dynamics are stable.
+As before, $x$ and $y$ are the observed and unobserved variables, respectively.
+Note that we assume the absence of noise cross-interaction, without loss of generality.
+Here, due to the linearity of the system, $\lambda_y$ needs to be negative in order to guarantee the existence of the statistical equilibrium state of the coupled system when $y$ is assumed to be the unobservable (this also becomes apparent from \eqref{eq:equilibriumcoveqn} later on) \cite{gardiner2009stochastic, khasminskii2012stochastic, liu2019stochastic}.
+Since $\lambda_x$, $\lambda_y$ and the noise feedbacks are constant, the equilibrium solution for the filter covariance, $R_{\text{f}}^{\text{eq}}$, can thus be solved via the following steady state Riccati equation (see \eqref{eq:filter2}) \cite{chen2014information, chen2015noisy, gardiner2009stochastic}:

 which after solving for $R_{\text{f}}^{\text{eq}}$ gives,